 Shut the windows and close the blinds.
 The men are marching by in lines in the formation of one angry fist.
 Up in arms over what we’ve all since forgotten or started by a problem built too high to see over in order to discuss a resolution.
 “Come away from the windows and sit over here by us!”

 Justice doesn’t provoke a war, but privilege justifies it’s existence.
 “We will squash them!”
-The floating head shouted on the television.
-The image of a gated community, summer home, and luxury vehicle shown through the ornate watch on his wrist and fit of the shirt on his back.
-Promoting something he wouldn’t participate in, nor his progeny would accompany.
+The floating head shouted from the television.
+The image of a gated community, Summer home, and luxury vehicle shown through the ornate watch on his wrist and fit of the shirt on his back.
+Promoting something he wouldn’t participate in, nor would his progeny.